 And it’s important not to underestimate that importance.

 That’s why we’re happy to talk a little bit about breast lift.
 Many patients who get a breast reduction procedure do so because, over time, their breasts have developed extra tissue (it’s a combination of age and gravity).
 The point of a breast reduction, then, is to return the breasts to a more youthful basic size.

 However, the procedure is often coupled with a breast lift to also restore the breasts to a more youthful looking position.
-According to the website of the Washington DC breast lift experts at Sanctuary Cosmetic Center, a breast lift is designed to make the breasts look perkier—with a more outward facing orientation.
+A breast lift is designed to make the breasts look perkier—with a more outward facing orientation.
 In other words, the idea is to make the breasts look more like they did in your youth.

 The combination of breast lift and breast reduction procedures is often quite potent way to make the body look younger.
 Patients love the results!